 - Socialization Bonus: Joining an alliance has many benefits and gets you free gifts every so often from the alliance city (should they have built one), access to special quests, monster chests whenever any alliance member kills one and access to helpers to speed up your building/research projects.
 It also helps to know if alliance leadership has your back if you get attacked.

 - You Require More Vespene Gas: Two iterations.
-The first is resources, you need a good smattering of stone, wood, ore, food and silver to construct buildings, train troops or do research.
-The second is specific to the buildings, once they reach level 20, to upgrade them to their final forms at level 21, you will need special Master Hammers that can only be purchased for 2000 gold each; and you will need one for EACH building project you want at 21.
+The first is resources; you need a good smattering of stone, wood, ore, food and silver to construct buildings, train troops or do research.
+The second is specific to the buildings: once they reach level 20, to upgrade them you will need special Master Hammers that can only be purchased for 2000 gold each; and you will need one for EACH building project you want at 21.

 - Zerg Rush: A known tactic is to unleash a bunch of cheap tier 1 troops on an enemy stronghold.
 Sometimes it's effective and other times it is not.
 At best, it'll serve to weaken the opponent enough to send in the real cash cow tier 3 or 4 troops to wipe the floor clean and potentially capture their hero.